Trump administration may impose tariffs on rubber bands

 The ITC will make its preliminary decision by March 16.

-The Alliance Rubber Company had no immediate comment.
-According to its website, it produces the vast majority of rubber bands made in the United States.
+According to its website, the Alliance Rubber Company produces the vast majority of rubber bands made in the United States.
 In its January petition, it accused foreign producers of selling rubber bands at 60% less than the normal value.

-Note: —This story has been updated to include the Alliance Rubber Company's response and its number of employees.
+"We hope this action will offset the inequity we have seen over the last few years with rubber band imports, and allow Alliance to continue its 95-year legacy of providing jobs and opportunities for U.S. workers," a company spokesperson told CNN in an email Friday.